BART board to vote on unarmed ambassador pilot program

-SAN FRANCISCO (KGO) -- BART's board of directors is scheduled to vote on Thursday on a six-month pilot ambassador program.
+WALNUT CREEK, Calif.
+(KGO) -- BART's board of directors is set to vote on a pilot program to improve safety throughout the system.

-"The program is $1.5 million for the pilot, and that will take us through about six months at $810,000... and that's to pay for the community service officers, their shift differential for working after hours, as well as a special assignment paid for taking on the additional responsibility from walking the trains on a daily basis," explained BART Deputy General Manager Michael Jones.
+The program would add 10 unarmed civilian employees to the BART police department.
+They would ride trains looking for safety issues from 2 p.m. and midnight daily.

 RELATED: What do increased police patrols actually look like?
 ABC7 rides BART all day to find out